Azure/ResourceModules/arm/Microsoft.Batch/batchAccounts/readme.md

 | `Microsoft.Batch/batchAccounts` | 2020-09-01 |
 | `Microsoft.Insights/diagnosticSettings` | 2017-05-01-preview |

-### Resource dependency

-The following resources are required to be able to deploy this resource.

 ## Parameters

 | Parameter Name | Type | Default Value | Possible Values | Description |